runmat-org/runmat/crates/runmat-ignition/INSTR_SET.md

 Lowering notes
 --------------
-See `compiler.rs` for how high‑level constructs map to opcodes (e.g., ranges with end arithmetic, multi‑assign, object/property access, feval/expansion composition).
+See `compiler.rs` for how high-level constructs map to opcodes (e.g., ranges with end arithmetic, multi-assign, object/property access, feval/expansion composition).